 Oh, did I mention it's an existential threat to the entire country?

-But but but you'll be some nice people.
+But you'll meet some nice people.

 It's more about the nice people you meet along the way.

-And he totally can't sell it because you just can't do those same same things at the same time.
+And he totally can't sell it because you just can't do those same things at the same time.

 Wow.